pflanze/functional-perl/README.md

 the top, the latter of which allows you to edit the page on Github without having to check it out).

+I'm using it already in personal projects; where breakage due to changes is inacceptable, I add functional-perl as a Git submodule to the project using it (accessing it directly, without installation.)

 The project is currently led by [Christian Jaeger](http://leafpair.com/contact).
 Feel free to send me private mail if you prefer.
 I'm also on the `#london.pm` and